BurakCulha/interactive_computer_graphics/readMe.md

 sudo apt install libglm-dev

 ## you should also install glfw to your system.
-## you can build from source glfw.
+## you can build glfw from source.
 ## these 2 commands below install dependencies of glfw.
 sudo apt install xorg-dev
 sudo apt install libwayland-dev libxkbcommon-dev wayland-protocols extra-cmake-modules